omidmousavi/internet-used-tray/README.md

 1. Clone repository `git clone https://github.com/omidmousavi/internet-used-tray`
 2. Run `python3 ./internet_used_tray.py`

-Also you can create a .desktop icon for run program with icon
+Also you can create a .desktop file for run program with icon